 A traditional gasshō-zukuri house framed by cherry blossoms in spring. | Photo by iStock.com/mantaphoto

-Shirakawagō, or Shirakawa Village, is located in the mountains of Gifu prefecture, about 400 km (or about 250 miles) northwest of Tokyo.
-It’s also part of what was once Hida province, and some places still have Hida in their name, such as Hida-Takayama (more commonly known as simply Takayama).
+Shirakawagō, or Shirakawa Village, is located in the mountains of Gifu, about 400 km (or about 250 miles) northwest of Tokyo.
+It’s part of what was once the Hida province, and some places still have Hida in their name, such as Hida-Takayama (more commonly known simply as Takayama).

 Ogimachi is Shirakawago’s largest and principal district, as well as the most accessible (as this is where the bus drops you off).
-For your reference, the attractions and most of the accommodation mentioned in this article are in Ogimachi.
+The main attractions and most of the accommodation mentioned in this article are all in Ogimachi.

-Gokayama, another village that is part of the UNESCO World Heritage Site, is also beautiful, but is more difficult to access on your own, so people tend to join tours to see it.
+Gokayama, another local village that is part of the UNESCO World Heritage Site, is also beautiful.
+However, it is more difficult to access on your own, unless you’re driving, so people tend to join tours to see it.

 Getting to Shirakawagō